 - Rigid Pavements.

 The M&P Division includes professionals from academic backgrounds such as civil, electrical, and chemical engineering, computer science, and soil and rock science.
-Of the 26 researchers in this division, 8 have joint appointments with the Department of Civil Engineering and one has a joint appointment with the Department of Chemical Engineering.
+Of the 26 researchers in this division, 8 have joint appointments with the Department of Civil and Environmental Engineering and one has a joint appointment with the Department of Chemical Engineering.
 These professionals have extensive expertise in areas such as:

 - physical and chemical characteristics of asphalt, Portland cement, and aggregates;